-That’s when the Bank of America® Travel Rewards credit card for students could come in handy.
-It features an introductory 0% APR on purchases during the first 12 billing cycles after opening the account.
+That’s when the Bank of America® Travel Rewards credit card for Students could come in handy.
+It features an introductory 0% APR on purchases during the first 18 billing cycles after opening the account.

-If you do pay for an emergency with your credit card, it’s important you pay it off as quickly as possible, because your APR will go up significantly after the promotional period ends — you’d pay a variable APR between 14.99% and 22.99% on any remaining purchase balance.Read more: What does a 0% APR offer mean?
+If you do pay for an emergency with your credit card, it’s important you pay it off as quickly as possible, because your APR will go up significantly after the promotional period ends — you’ll pay a variable purchase APR of 17.74% - 27.74%.

 3. You can get a lot out of the travel rewards